danieldura/IOS-twitterEcosystem/readme.md

 # TwitterEcosystem

 ## Goal
 * Login with twitter getting mail

 ## Fabric SDK's
-*
+* TwitterKit 2.8.1

 # Getting started
 To get stated and run the project follor these steps: